 Sales Worker Definition All sales and related workers not listed separately.

-Types of Sales Worker
+Types of Sales Worker Jobs

 - Drapery and Upholstery Measurer

-Job Demand for Sales Workers
+Job Opportunities for Sales Workers

 There were about 95,900 jobs for Sales Worker in 2016 (in the United States).
 New jobs are being produced at a rate of 10.6% which is above the national average.
 The Bureau of Labor Statistics predicts 10,200 new jobs for Sales Worker by 2026.
 There will be an estimated 14,100 positions for Sales Worker per year.